cromnix/pamac/README.md

 - --enable-kde-tray (to build kde tray icon instead of gtk tray icon)
 - --enable-update-desktop (to install the update desktop entry)
 - --disable-icon-update (to disable updating the icon cache)
+- --enable-hamburger (to build with the classic hamburger menu)